 - any token, stamp, seal, badge, trademark, graphical image, access device, or other evidence or symbol of value, right, privilege or identification.3

-Note that if a person is found in possession of a forgery device or forgery tools, then he/she is charged under a different law.
+Note that if a person is found to possess a forgery device or forgery tools, he/she is charged under a different law.
 That law is ARS 13-2003, making or possessing forgery tools.

 Note, too, that forgery is a distinct crime from both: